A Cottage Food Story

 In 2009 I created a website called HomebasedBaking.com, designed a course for the Wake County Lifelong Learning Program, Wake Public Schools on Home-based Baking (Profits from Your Kitchen: How to Start a Home-Based Bakery); wrote a book during the height of the Cottage Food movement and designed another course for the Central Piedmont Community College, Small Business Center teaching food entrepreneurship basics and cottage food rules and regulations.

 Today, I’m the Founder of Foodpreneur Institute, an educational blog for food entrepreneurs who operate micro food businesses that sell specialty foods locally.
-Cottage Food Operators are only bakers, but folks who make dried spice blends, candy, chocolate truffles, dog treats, jams, jellies, bread, relishes, pickles, hot sauce, pasta sauces, you name it they have crossed my path.
+Cottage Food Operators are not only bakers but folks who make dried spice blends, candy, chocolate truffles, dog treats, jams, jellies, bread, relishes, pickles, hot sauce, pasta sauces, you name it they have crossed my path.
 I can honestly say, the culinary creativity in this country and around the world is amazing!
 I am so proud to be a part of a niche market that puts a genuine smile on the face of the people served.
 It is now time for you to create a cottage food story of your own.

 “Is there anything more interesting, engaging and delicious than food?
 You don’t have to speak my language, like my politics, understand my customs or enjoy my music, but food, food is the language that binds us together, now and forever!” — Denay